ClodaghMurphy/MachineLearningandStatistics/README.md

 ```
 For further information on how github works video guides are available here https://www.youtube.com/githubguides<br>

-## 3. How to run the jupyter notebook containing this project
+## 3. How to run the jupyter notebooks
 At [Anaconda](https://www.anaconda.com/) website download and install the 'Individual Edition' to gain access to all of the relevant software.

 Jupyter Notebooks are a spin-off project from the IPython project.
 The name, Jupyter, comes from the programming languages that it supports: Julia, Python, and R.<br>